tom333/argocd-kubeflow/README.md

 Based on kubeflow manifests version 1.5.0-rc1

 Manifest are copied here, waiting migration on kustomize 4 with remote resources : https://github.com/kubeflow/manifests/issues/1797
+Or waiting for https://github.com/argoproj/argo-cd/issues/677 for removing local kustomization files

 ## Install
 add this app to argocd instance in your apps of apps :